Code-Institute-Submissions/lavadax-Madarame-Studio_MayResub/README.md

 * Python

 #### Databases
-* SQLite - local database used during development
+* SQLite - local database used during development.
+* Postgres - database used post-deployment.
+* AWS S3 - Database used to host static files and product images.

 #### Frameworks & external sites
 * [GitHub](https://github.com) - Used for version control.
 * [Gitpod](https://www.gitpod.io/) / [Gitpod Chrome extension](https://chrome.google.com/webstore/detail/gitpod-dev-environments-i/dodmmooeoklaejobgleioelladacbeki) - Used to develop the site and push the project to Github.
 * [Whimsical](https://whimsical.com/) - Used to set up the wireframes at the start of the dev cycle.
 * [favicon.io](https://favicon.io/favicon-converter/) - Used to generate the favicon files.
+* [fontawesome](https://fontawesome.com) - Used to add icons across the site.
+* [bootstrap](https://getbootstrap.com) - Used to simplify styling.
+* [W3 HTML validator](https://validator.w3.org/nu/) - Used to validate HTML code.
+* [W3 CSS validator](https://jigsaw.w3.org/css-validator/) - Used to validate CSS code.
+* [JSHint](https://jshint.com) - Used to validate JS code.
+* [pycodestyle](https://pypi.org/project/pycodestyle/) - Used to validate python code.

 <!-- DEPLOYMENT -->